jaspreet1313/jaspreet-daily_blog/README.md

 <h3 align='center'>Desk View
 Inbox</h3>
-<p align="justify">  we are finding a way to beautify the desk theme.
+<p align="justify">We are finding a way to beautify the desk theme.
   </p>

 <!---------------------------------------------------------------------------------------------------------------------------->